 - Controlling thirst; even a 1% increase in blood sodium will make a person thirsty and cause that person to drink water, returning the sodium level to normal.

-A sodium blood test is used to detect abnormal concentrations of sodium, including low sodium (hyponatremia) and high sodium (hypernatremia).
-It is often used as part of an electrolyte panel or basic metabolic panel for a routine health checkup.
+A sodium blood test is used to detect an abnormal sodium level, including low sodium (hyponatremia) and high sodium (hypernatremia).
+It is often used as part of an electrolyte panel or basic metabolic panel for a routine health exam.

-Urine sodium levels may be tested in people who have abnormal blood sodium levels to help determine whether an imbalance is due to, for example, consuming too much sodium or losing too much sodium.
-Urine sodium testing is also used for people with abnormal kidney tests to help the healthcare practitioner determine the cause of kidney disease and to help guide treatment.
+Urine sodium levels may be tested if you have abnormal blood sodium levels to help determine whether an imbalance is due to, for example, consuming too much sodium or losing too much sodium.
+Urine sodium testing may also be used if you have abnormal kidney test results to help your healthcare practitioner determine the cause of kidney disease and to help guide treatment.

 When is it ordered?